patrickReiis/util-shortcuts/git.md

 **git merge feature-branch**

------- end how too rebase
+------ end how to rebase